rnanosaur/rnanosaur.github.io/_posts/2021-11-09-program_nanosaur_ROS2.md

 ---
-title: "ROS2 AI with NanoSaur robot"
+title: "TCS 131 - ROS2 AI with NanoSaur robot"
 excerpt: "In this Live Class, we will use the nanosaur simulation to program with ROS2 Galactic."
 classes: wide
 link: https://app.theconstructsim.com/#/LiveClass/fd0c12e9-2db5-4f69-a5bb-146b891bc69e